 A Taste of History with Your Gingerbread?

 Dense, ginger-spiced cookies flavored with molasses or honey date back to the Middle Ages, when intricately carved boards were used as templates to make fanciful shapes.
 Sold at fairs, these treats became beloved holiday traditions.

 Related Gingerbread Cookie Fun

 - See our complete collection of gingerbread cookies.
 (We also have all kinds of delicious gingerbread cakes, cupcakes, pancakes, and waffles.)

-If you’d like to make a gingerbread house, we can help you out with recipes for the dough, icing, and house template.
-Decorating a gingerbread house for Christmas is a fun tradition to share with kids, Halloween gingerbread houses are gaining in popularity, too.
+- If you'd like to make a gingerbread house, we can help you out with recipes for the dough, icing, and house template.
+Halloween gingerbread houses are gaining in popularity, too.